 Rapini, which is commonly called broccoli rabe in the United States, is related to broccoli, but is a much closer relative to the turnip.
-The term 'broccoli rabe', in Italian, means "turnip broccoli."
+The term ‘broccoli rabe’, in Italian, means “turnip broccoli.”
 It is related to both broccoli and turnip, because broccoli and turnips are related to one another.
-They are all of the Brassicaceae family1, or in more common terms, the cabbage family.
+They are all of the Brassicaceae family, Formerly known as Cruciferae, from which we get the term “cruciferous vegetables.”
+In common terms, this is known as the cabbage family.
 You might find it spelled broccoli raab, as well, and this may be a more correct way to spell it.
-But I've used the more common spelling.
+But I’ve used the more common spelling.
 It is also called crime di rapa, broccoletti, ruvo kale, and a bunch of other confusing names, including Italian turnip.

 Now, if you looked this up on Wikipedia, you would find out it was part of the Brassicaceae or mustard family with the scientific monicker Brassica rapa and that it was in the cultivar group that the turnip is in.
 You still wouldn’t know if it was related to broccoli, unless you clicked on at least two more links.

 Broccoli, cabbage, and cauliflower are cultivars of Brassica oleracea.
 Other cultivars are kale and Brussels sprouts.
 All of these were derived from a wild cabbage.
 Each of these would be considered a subspecies of the basic species.
 I already mentioned this cabbage in Where Does Coleslaw Come From?